jseto/js-seed/README.md

 are run with the [Protractor][protractor] End-to-End test runner.
 It uses native events and has special features for Angular applications.

 * the configuration is found at `test/protractor-conf.js`.
-Again, configure throught project.conf.js
+Again, configure through project.conf.js
 * the e2e tests are found in the `test/client` folder with a similar structure as the code they are testing and are named as `*.e2e-spec.js`.

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor can interact with it.
-If you run the provided nmp tasks you do not need to worry about that becase they automatically start the server
+If you run the provided nmp tasks you do not need to worry about that because they automatically start the server

 You can run the end-to-end tests alone using the script: